gavJackson/CV/README.md

 ## TL;DR

 **I am an extremely focused and productive Frontend Developer with over 15 years of professional experience.
 I love writing code and designing solutions while keeping in mind business objectives and the overall picture.
 I have an eye for design and animation from the early part of my career creating customer facing Flash sites for some of the biggest brands in the world.
-In the last few years, I have been building financial single page applications, built upon my own JavaScript framework; which has and is being used to deliver large scale business critical enterprise projects to some of the largest companies in the financial world.
+In the last few years, I have been building financial single page applications, built upon my own JavaScript framework; which has and is still being used to deliver large scale business critical enterprise applications to some of the largest companies in the financial world.
 I pride myself on delivering modern, responsive, accessible applications with a focus on UX.**

 ## Technical skills